New publication

 V. Sharoglazova, M. Puplauskis, C. Mattschas, C. Toebes, and J. Klaers, “Energy-speed relationship of quantum particles challenges Bohmian mechanics”, Nature 643, 67 (2025). link

-In this study, we investigate the motion of particles associated with evanescent wave functions, which arise when quantum particles are reflected at a potential step.
-To this end, we confine the particles to one-dimensional waveguides and couple two such waveguides in a controlled manner by placing them parallel to each other at a small distance.
+We have recently investigated the particle motion associated with evanescent wave functions, which appear when particles are reflected at a potential step.
+To do this, we confine the particles to one-dimensional waveguides and couple two such waveguides in a controlled manner by placing them parallel to each other at a close distance.
 The coupling between the waveguides provides a temporal reference for the particles’ motion.
-By comparing the motion of particles within a single waveguide to the tunneling-induced hopping between the waveguides, we can draw conclusions about the speed at which the particles move.
-This approach sheds light on tunneling dynamics and can be interpreted as a test of Bohmian mechanics, where particle velocities play a central role.
+By comparing the motion of particles within a waveguide to the tunneling-induced hopping between the waveguides, we can draw conclusions about how fast the particles move.

-The outcome of our experiment is striking: particles appear to move where, they should be at rest.
-Contrary to the prediction of the Bohmian guiding equation, our experimental observations indicate that particles in evanescent quantum states are not stationary—they move with a well-defined speed.
-This measured speed supports the core idea behind the de Broglie relation: that motion and wavelength are fundamentally linked—but with a twist.
-For evanescent wave functions, we find that a modified de Broglie-type relation, λ = ℏ / mv, holds, where λ is the decay length and v denotes the non-directional particle speed measured in our experiment.
-Our results therefore suggest that both phase gradients and amplitude gradients play complementary roles in encoding motion within a quantum mechanical wave function.
-This stands in contrast to the Bohmian guiding equation, which attributes motion exclusively to phase gradients.
-In other words, our findings challenge whether the ontology implied by Bohmian trajectories is realised in nature.
+The outcome of our experiments is that particles move where they are not expected to move.
+Contrary to the predictions of the Bohmian guiding equation, which for evanescent wavefunctions suggest that particles are at rest, our experimental results indicate that particles move with a well-defined speed.
+The measured speed supports the core idea behind de Broglie’s relation: that motion and wavelength are fundamentally linked—albeit with a twist.
+For evanescent wave functions, we find that a de Broglie relation of the form λ=ℏ/mv holds, where λ is the decay length and v represents the non-directional particle speed that we measure in our experiment.
+Thus, our results suggest that phase gradients and amplitude gradients play complementary roles in indicating motion within a quantum mechanical wave function.
+This stands in contrast to the guiding equation in Bohmian mechanics, which attributes motion solely to phase gradients.
+In other words, our findings call into question whether the ontology implied by Bohmian trajectories is realized in nature.